I'm a member

 Printer Friendly Version

-For certain stages of certain cancers, postoperative radiation therapy improves outcomes for many patients.
-Adding radiation to chemotherapy also improves outcomes for those with inoperable tumors that have not metastasized beyond regional lymph nodes.
-Over the past several decades, methods to plan and deliver radiation therapy have evolved in ways that permit more precise targeting of tumors with complex geometries.
+Conventional external beam RT.
+Over the past several decades, methods to plan and deliver RT have evolved in ways that permit more precise targeting of tumors with complex geometries.
 Most early trials used 2-dimensional treatment planning based on flat images, and radiation beams with cross-sections of uniform intensity that were sequentially aimed at the tumor along 2 or 3 intersecting axes.
-Collectively, these methods are termed conventional external-beam radiation therapy (CRT).
+Collectively, these methods are termed conventional external-beam radiotherapy (EBRT).

-Increased conformality may permit escalated tumor doses without increasing normal tissue toxicity, and may thus improve local tumor control.
-Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing (cold spots) within the tumor and may decrease toxicity by avoiding overdosing (hot spots).
-Finally, enhanced conformality for standard doses may reduce dose outside the target volume and thus decrease toxicity.
+Increased conformality may permit escalated tumor doses without increasing normal tissue toxicity, and may thus improve local tumor control, with decreased exposure to surrounding normal tissues, potentially reducing acute and late radiation toxicities.
+Better dose homogeneity within the target may also improve local tumor control by avoiding underdosing within the tumor and may decrease toxicity by avoiding overdosing.

-However, IMRT aims radiation at the tumor from many more directions, and thus subjects more normal tissue to low-dose radiation than occurs with CRT or 3D-CRT.
-This method may increase late effects of radiation therapy.
-In addition, because most tumors move as patients breathe, dosimetry with stationary targets may not accurately reflect doses delivered within target volumes and adjacent tissues in patients.
+Because most tumors move as patients breathe, dosimetry with stationary targets may not accurately reflect doses delivered within target volumes and adjacent tissues in patients.
 Furthermore, treatment planning and delivery are more complex, time consuming, and labor intensive for IMRT than for 3D-CRT.
-Thus, clinical studies must test whether IMRT improves tumor control or reduces acute and late toxicities, when compared with 3D-CRT.
-Testing this hypothesis requires direct comparative data on outcomes for separate groups of similar patients treated with each method.
+Thus, clinical studies must test whether IMRT improves tumor control or reduces acute and late toxicities when compared with 3D-CRT.

 Head and Neck Tumors